-The current implementation of the pooler is designed to work as part of a specific EDB Postgres for Kubernetes cluster (a service, to be precise).
-It is not possible at the moment to create a pooler that spans over multiple clusters.
+The current implementation of the pooler is designed to work as part of a specific EDB Postgres for Kubernetes cluster (a service).
+It isn't currently possible to create a pooler that spans multiple clusters.

-that are used for the PgBouncer layer to communicate with PostgreSQL.
-Such
+for the PgBouncer layer to communicate with PostgreSQL.
+Such options aren't

-options are not configurable from outside and include TLS certificates,
+configurable from outside and include TLS certificates, authentication

-considering the specific use case for the single PostgreSQL cluster, the
+the specific use case for the single PostgreSQL cluster, the adopted criteria

-adopted criteria is to explicitly list the options that can be configured by
+is to explicitly list the options that can be configured by users.

-We have reasons to believe that the adopted solution addresses the majority of use cases, while leaving room for the future implementation of a separate operator for PgBouncer to complete the gamma with more advanced and customized scenarios.
+The adopted solution likely addresses the majority of use cases.
+It leaves room for the future implementation of a separate operator for PgBouncer to complete the gamma with more advanced and customized scenarios.